Multiple Descents in Deep Learning as a Sequence of Order-Chaos Transitions in LSTM Networks

-One particular remarkable finding of our work is that, despite its high dimensions, the LSTM training process exhibits a similar phase diagram structure as the well-known $\tanh$ map in dynamical systems, that the systems goes through bifurcation process to chaos, with the first order chaos transition being the widest, followed by many narrower regimes of order phases.
-Given the generic nature of this bifurcation diagram structure across different non-linear dynamics other than hyperbolic functions, it is likely that the qualitative patterns in our findings are not unique to LSTM, but can be generalized to other deep learning models.
+One particular intersting finding of our work is that, despite its high dimensions, the LSTM training process exhibits a phenomenologically similar phase diagram structure as the well-known $\tanh$ map in dynamical systems, that the systems goes through bifurcation process to chaos, with the first order chaos transition being the widest, followed by many narrower regimes of order phases.
+Given the generic nature of this bifurcation diagram structure across different non-linear dynamics other than hyperbolic functions, we conjecture, with some theoretical parallel to 1-D maps, that the qualitative patterns in our findings are not unique to LSTM, but may also generalize to other deep learning models.
 This opens up a new avenue of research in understanding the training dynamics of deep learning models, leveraging on the established theories in non-linear dynamical systems, and potentially lead to new training strategies that can improve the generalization and robustness of the model.
 That being said, more in-depth theoretical studies are needed to understand the exact reason behind the similarities between LSTM and the $\tanh$ map, and to explore the generalizability of our findings to other deep learning models.